 1. Develop the different language skills in a wider range of topics and learn to use language for different purposes e.g. be able to understand and use everyday language and phrases, describe work and holidays.
-2. Be able to use Gaelic to communicate through Writing and Talking in Gaelic about a range of topics.
+2. Be able to use Gaelic to communicate using writing and speaking about a range of topics.